 Ben: Okay, and that wraps up this episode of the Voices of Search podcast.
 Thank you for listening to my conversation with founder of Orainti, Aleyda Solis.
 We’d love to continue the conversation with you, so if you’re interested in contacting Aleyda, you can find a link to her LinkedIn profile and our show notes.
 You can contact her on Twitter.
 Her handle is a Aleyda.
 Or you can visit her company’s website at orainti.com.
 Or you can also find her You Tube channel, which is called Crawling Mondays.

 Ben: If you have general marketing questions or if you’d like to talk about this podcast, you can find my contact information in our show notes, or you can send me a tweet at Ben J. Shap.
-And if you’re interested in learning more about how to use search data to boost your organic traffic online visibility, or to gain competitive insights, head over to searchmetrics.com/diagnostic for a complimentary advisory session with our digital strategies team.
+And if you’re interested in learning more about how to use search data to boost your organic traffic online visibility, or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for a complimentary advisory session with our digital strategies team.

 Ben: Or if you’re interested in joining our Webinar to learn about the joining forces of SEO and SEM, you can go to searchmetrics.com/webinar and if you like this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app.
 Lastly, if you’ve enjoyed the show and you’re feeling generous, we’d love for you to leave us a review in the Apple iTunes store or wherever you listen to your podcasts.
 Okay.
 That’s it for this time, but until next time, remember, the answers are always in the data.